Bagalur Cross metro station

 Bagalur Cross is an upcoming elevated metro station on the North-South corridor of the Blue Line of Namma Metro in Bangalore, India.
-This metro station will consist of the main Bagalur area with many educational institutions like Chrysalis High (Yelahanka), Ryan International School, Nitte Meenakshi Institute of Technology followed by prime locations like Zodiac Clothing Company Ltd., Palanahalli Lake Park, Manipal Academy of Higher Education (Bagalur Campus) and BSF Institute of Technology.
-This metro station is slated to be operational around June 2026.
+This metro station will consist of the main Bagalur area with many educational institutions like podar international school (Yelahanka), Ryan International School, Vidyashilp academy, Nitte Meenakshi Institute of Technology followed by prime locations like Amazon, Infosys, collins aerospace, Zodiac Clothing Company Ltd., Palannahalli Lake Park, Manipal Academy of Higher Education (Bagalur Campus) and BSF Institute of Technology.
+This metro station is slated to be operational around June 2027.

 History

-On November 17 2020, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the Bagalur Cross metro station, part of the 11.678 km Reach 2B – Package 2 (Hebbala - Bagalur Cross) of the 37.692 km Blue Line of Namma Metro.
-On September 14 2021, Nagarjuna Construction Company Ltd. (NCC Ltd.) was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
+On November 17, 2020, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the Bagalur Cross metro station, part of the 11.678 km Reach 2B – Package 2 (Hebbala - Bagalur Cross) of the 37.692 km Blue Line of Namma Metro.
+On September 14, 2021, Nagarjuna Construction Company Ltd. (NCC Ltd.) was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
 As a result, the contract was awarded to the company, which led to the beginning of the construction works of this metro station as per the agreed terms.